 The Sanitation Challenge in Ghana & Sub-Saharan Africa

-According to the WHO/ UNICEF JMP progress report for 2024, 46% (552 million) of people in Sub-Saharan Africa either defecate in the open or use unimproved sanitation facilities.
-Only 35% of this population have access to basic or safely managed sanitation.
+According to the WHO/UNICEF JMP progress report for 2024, 46% (552 million) of people in Sub-Saharan Africa either defecate in the open or use unimproved sanitation facilities.
 In Ghana, 6.2 million people (18%) still practice open defecation whereas only 32% have access to at least basic sanitation.
+Ghana therefore needs 330-400,000 toilets per annum over the next 5 years (2026-2030) to meet the SDG target 6.2a).

-This deficit undermines health, dignity and productivity but presents a good opportunity for employment especially for the youth thus contributing to achieving SDG Target 8.6 (i.e. promote youth employment, education and training).
-The Ghana Statistical Service and International Labour Organization reports 1.9 million and 53 million youth in Ghana and Sub-Saharan Africa respectively; are not in education, employment or training (NEET).
-This opportunity is what drives SESNET-Africa’s More Toilets, More Jobs (MTMJ) Programme.
+This deficit undermines health, dignity, education and productivity but presents a good opportunity for employment especially for the youth contributing to achieving SDG Target 8.6 (i.e. promote youth employment, education and training).
+Ghana has 1.9 million youth not in education, employment or training (NEET) (Ghana Statistical Service).

 The Challenge